 Every day the children receive a discrete phonics lesson for approximately 20 minutes.
-We follow the Letters and Sounds programme.
-Letters and Sounds is a systematic approach to learning to read using phonics.
+From September 2021 we will follow the Read, Write Inc (RWI) phonics programme.
+RWI is a systematic approach to learning to read using phonics.
 The phonic approach is to link the letter (grapheme) to the sound (phoneme).
 The children learn how to blend these sounds together to read words.
 Research has shown that teaching phonics in this systematic way is the most effective way to teach children to read.
-The letters and sounds programme has six phases which includes introducing new phonemes and tricky words.
-Tricky words are also known as common exception words that are frequently featured in books but are not able to be decoded using the phonics method.
-The children are taught in a structured, multi-sensory approached way.
-We use jolly phonics and read write inc resources to support learning.
 They learn fun songs, actions and rhymes to go with the new sounds and to aid writing letters.
-More information can be found on the letters and sounds website https://home.oxfordowl.co.uk/reading/reading-schemes-oxford-levels/read-write-inc-phonics-guide/
+More information can be found on the Read Write Inc website https://home.oxfordowl.co.uk/reading/reading-schemes-oxford-levels/read-write-inc-phonics-guide/

 In Reception the children are encouraged to use ‘book talk’ and take a great interest in a variety of books.
 They learn how to handle books, discuss what is happening in the pictures and to make up their own stories.
 They will then read words as they begin to apply what they have learnt in their phonics sessions.
 The children will be given a reading book to share at home.